 Monitoring is an important first barrier in making sure contaminants stay out of the City’s water supply.
-Keeping track of current conditions, through monitoring, allows the assurance of a high quality product, and a quick response to any changes that could potentially impact the water supply.
+Keeping track of current conditions through monitoring allows the assurance of a high quality product, and a quick response to any changes that could potentially impact the water supply.

-Constant monitoring at the City’s treatment facility and daily routine testing of the water at various sites throughout the distribution system helps ensure that a clean and safe product is being delivered to customers, and that all federal and state regulations are met.
+Constant monitoring at the City’s treatment facility and daily routine testing of the water at various sites throughout the distribution system help ensure that a clean and safe product is being delivered to customers, and that all federal and state regulations are met.

-The City of Salem’s Watershed Program monitors conditions, collects data, and samples water in the North Santiam watershed, where Salem’s drinking water supply originates.
+The City of Salem’s watershed program monitors conditions, collects data, and samples water in the North Santiam watershed, where Salem’s drinking water supply originates.
 This ensures clean, safe water for residents to use.